-- 16.60 It is the responsibility of students to attend scheduled classes and prescribed activities for the modules on which they are enrolled.
+- 16.61 It is the responsibility of students to attend scheduled classes and prescribed activities for the modules on which they are enrolled.
 Programme teams may seek approval for specific module or programme regulations which specify minimum levels of attendance that are required for formal assessment and/or continuation on the programme of study.
-Where a student's attendance is judged to be unsatisfactory, they may be: - $\circ~$ excluded from formal assessment in that module - withdrawn from their programme of study. - 16.61 Where a student fails to engage with their studies as required (in line with the student withdrawal policy or as otherwise set out in specific module descriptor / programme regulations) the university-led withdrawal process shall be initiated. - 16.62 Students may appeal their exclusion or withdrawal through the complaints handling procedure.
+Where a student's attendance is judged to be unsatisfactory, they may be: - excluded from formal assessment in that module - o withdrawn from their programme of study.

-- 16.63 Where any disciplinary process which may result in loss of registered status has commenced, requests for permanent withdrawal or suspension of studies shall not be submitted, or supported. - 16.64 Academic partners are responsible for implementing the university policies and regulations regarding the identification of individuals whose registered status should be reviewed, the conduct of such review, opportunities for appeal and the timescales for these processes and for reporting outcomes to student records office.
+- 16.62 Where a student fails to engage with their studies as required (in accordance with current guidance or as otherwise set out in specific module descriptor / programme regulations) the university-led withdrawal process shall be initiated. - 16.63 Students may appeal their exclusion or withdrawal through the complaints handling procedure. - 16.64 Where any disciplinary process which may result in loss of registered status has commenced, requests for permanent withdrawal or suspension of studies shall not be submitted, or supported. - 16.65 Academic partners are responsible for implementing the university policies and regulations regarding the identification of individuals whose registered status should be reviewed, the conduct of such review, opportunities for appeal and the timescales for these processes and for reporting outcomes to student records office.